wdunster/QC_WGS_23/EZNA_Mollusc_DNA_Protocol.md

 14. Insert 1 HiBind DNA Mini Column into a 2mL Collection Tube

-15. To equilibrate the columns (optional) add 100 uL 3M NaOH to the minicolumn, centrifuge at mmax speed for 60 sec, discard the filtrate and reuse the collection tube
+15. To equilibrate the columns (optional) add 100 uL 3M NaOH to the minicolumn, centrifuge at max speed for 60 sec, discard the filtrate and reuse the collection tube

 16. Transfer 750 uL of sample from 1.5 mL microcentrifuge tube to the minicolumn (include any precipitates)